Close

 After

-Some restrictions apply which would prevent using this route, such as if the property is in a very remote location away from a road, Listed or within an Area of Outstanding Natural Beauty or Conservation Area.
+Some restrictions apply which would prevent using this route, such as if the property is in a very remote location away from a road, Listed or within a National Landscape (formerly named Areas of Outstanding Natural Beauty) or Conservation Area.

-Any approval will allow for the change of use of the building and some alterations such as replacing roofing and forming new window and door openings.
-It does not allow for any works that would increase the size of the building such as extensions or porches.
-A planning application would be required for these additional works.
+An approval will allow for the change of use of multiple buildings and some alterations such as replacing roofing and forming new window and door openings.
+It does not allow for any works that would increase the size of the building such as extensions or porches but does allow a rear extension of up to 4m onto a hardstanding which was present prior to 24th July 2023 (or 10 years if not present on this date).
+A planning application would be required for other additional works.

 The extent of works permissible under the Class Q route is somewhat restrictive and whilst it sets a precedent for providing a new house, the approval may not maximise the potential of the site or your finances.